Vanuatu vs Türkiye: a small donation, or a large bet.

 What Vanuatu trades that raw count for is the combination most Bitcoiners are actually buying: speed measured in weeks not months, a smaller fixed cost that leaves your capital in Bitcoin, zero personal income tax, and a source-of-funds process designed for on-chain wealth.
 Different buyers, different tools.

 Choose Türkiye if you specifically want to deploy $400,000 into Turkish real estate, are comfortable holding it three years, and value the broader mobility and Eurasian foothold it brings.
-21 CBI services Türkiye through its own channels; cbi.vu does not route the Vanuatu sale there.
+That is a genuine choice, and it is not our file; cbi.vu sells Vanuatu and does not service the Türkiye program.

 The honest answers.